deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 His chapped lips went thin and his jaw twisted as he answered by gently shaking his head.

-"Oh…"
+"Oh..."

 "On the plus side, It doesn't look like the ship that attacked us had backup, so we're probably safe to set course for civilization."

 "Hmm." she agreed and lowered her head onto his shoulder for a second.

 It occurred to her that he was holding her, in exactly the same way that he was holding Allison.
-"Uhm…" she twisted to try and look at his arm, which was resting lightly around her shoulders, his hand light on her waist.
+"Uhm..." she twisted to try and look at his arm, which was resting lightly around her shoulders, his hand light on her waist.

 "Hmm?
 Oh!"
 He started to remove the arm, twisting to extract his shoulder from under her head, moving awkwardly and clearly in terrible pain himself.
 "Sorry."

 "No!
-No… I-I don't mind…" she stopped him by rubbing her head into his shoulder to drive home the point.
+No...
+I-I don't mind..." she stopped him by rubbing her head into his shoulder to drive home the point.
 Despite everything, despite what they had just been through, despite the crippling effects of vacuum exposure, having that arm around her felt *safe*, here in the quiet.
-"It's just…"
+"It's just..."

 "What?"

 Xiù smiled sadly at Allison's face, sleeping only inches away from her own.
-"She's not into sharing…" she said, then added without thinking: "Unfortunately."
+"She's not into sharing..." she said, then added without thinking: "Unfortunately."

-Julian stopped breathing for a second. *"Um…*"
+Julian stopped breathing for a second. *"Um...*"

 "Sorry."
 Xiù said, then realised just what she'd said and rolled her face into his shirt, burying her sudden tears there.
 "I'm sorry, sorry.
-I shouldn't… I didn't mean… I mean, I *did* but… *God*, I don't know where my head's at right now.
+I shouldn't...
+I didn't mean...
+I mean, I *did* but... *God*, I don't know where my head's at right now.
 I'm sorry."

 "Hey.
 It's fine."
 He said, and squeezed her again.
 "I get you."